nigyta/dfast_qc/README.md

     dqc_admin_tools.py add_ref_info
     ```

+Mash sketching (step 4) may fail when running with multiple threads.
+To avoid error, please specify `--num-threads 1`.

 ## Preparation for the GTDB reference data.
 1. Download the representative genomes from GTDB and unarchive it.